“I want a divorce but my wife doesn’t!”

 And when she (and you) gets a direct say in creating the terms of the settlement, you’re both more likely to find it fair and equitable.

-4. Make the case to your wife that mediation is the most peaceful and cost-effective way to divorce.
+4. Make the case to your partner that mediation is the most peaceful and cost-effective way to divorce.

 Tell your wife you want your divorce to be as amicable as possible.